 - Empowering employees to have a voice in their workplace

-- Making employees feel valued in culture of improvement
+- Making employees feel valued in a culture of improvement

-- Strengthening relations and trust amongst leadership, management, and staff
+- Strengthening relationships and trust among leadership, management and staff

-Through choosing to enable the real-time tracking of engagement and satisfaction levels, employers can be made aware of rising levels of dissatisfaction and disengagement.
-The findings derived from employee pulse surveys can lead to real-time impact through enacting preventative measures before presenteeism and turnover begin.
+By choosing to introduce employee pulse surveys, and enabling real-time tracking of engagement and satisfaction levels, employers can be made aware of rising levels of dissatisfaction and disengagement.
+The findings derived from employee pulse surveys can lead to quick and significant impact, preventing presenteeism and employee turnover.

-What to ask in an employee pulse survey
+What to ask in a pulse survey—and when

 Some effective guiding questions for employee pulse surveys include: